Sen12345/LaravelPostApp/README.md

 Laravel Posts App
 Use laravel migration to create users
-Authenticate use's login using Laravel Authentication service and Session Facades to implement cookie-base authentication on request that are initiated from the browser
+Authenticate use's login using Laravel Authentication service and Session Facades, implement cookie-base authentication on request that are initiated from the browser
-Impliment protection against Cross Site Request Forgery (CSRF) Restrict posting, edit posts, delete posts to only authenticated user Explore laravel (length aware paginator) to organize posts Use laravel model Factories to generate use cases i.e testing and database seeding
+Impliment protection against Cross Site Request Forgery (CSRF) Validate incoming http request form submission and display errors in the view where relevant Restrict posting, edit posts, delete posts to only authenticated user Explore laravel (length aware paginator) to organize posts Use laravel model Factories to generate use cases i.e testing and database seeding